Fifty plus and fighting fit: age and experience meet the spa experience

 Fortunately, the over-fifties have never been better catered for than they are today.
 Activities ranging from tai-chi to tap-dancing are available for senior citizens nationwide, and fitness clubs and spa hotels have introduced a vast range of activities to create the perfect spa experience for our burgeoning older generation.

 Tales abound of citizens well into their eighties who are undertaking their first parachute jump or setting out to climb the Inaccessible Pinnacle on Skye.
-For the slightly less adventurous, a host of exercise classes and even mind gym sessions are on hand to keep those muscles and grey cells in shape.
+For the slightly less adventurous, a host of exercise classes are on hand to keep those muscles in shape.